Instalab

 This test is most useful if any of these apply to you.

-If your symptoms spike in late summer or fall or in damp spaces, this test pinpoints whether outdoor mold is a real driver.
+If your asthma worsens in late summer or after yardwork, this test can confirm whether outdoor mold is a real trigger you should plan around.

 Considering Allergy Shots